Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: Climate models response and sensitivity

 In this section, the response functions $R_1$ \eqref{eq:def-R1} and $R_2$ \eqref{eq:def-R2} are used to compare the EBM $T'= g(t,T)+F (278.3)$ for the map $g$ given in \eqref{eq:Ghil-years} with the perturbed model $T'= g(t,T) +F (C(t))$, when a time-dependent forcing $F(C(t))$ intervenes.

 We note that our approach is coherent with the response to forcing, and equilibrium (or asymptotic) response for autonomous models, as introduced in \cite{bastiaansenashwinheydt2023climate}.
-In fact, if an autonomous model $T'=g(T)$ has a hyperbolic attracting equilibrium at $T_a$ and the model is perturbed by a (possibly time-dependent) forcing $\Delta f(t)$, that is, $T'=g(T)+\Delta f(t)$ with solutions $\widetilde T(t,t_0,T_0)$, $t\geq t_0$, then, by taking $T_0=T_a$, the response function $R_1(t,t_0,T_a)=\widetilde T(t,t_0,T_a)-T_a$ suits the definition in \cite{bastiaansenashwinheydt2023climate}, as well as its asymptotic behaviour given by $\lim_{t\to\infty} R_1(t,t_0,T_a)$ (note that the limit may not be well-defined) suits the notion there called equilibrium response ---see equation (2.1) in \cite{bastiaansenashwinheydt2023climate}.
-In fact, the asymptotics of the response function $R_1$ reduces to the equilibrium climate sensitivity, ECS, considered in \cite{charney1979} when $g$ does not depend on time, $\Delta f$ is an abrupt doubling of the preindustrial concentration of $CO_2$ and $T_0$ is the stable equilibrium corresponding to the warm climate state in the preindustrial era.
-This is also the canonical setup for most studies on climate sensitivity, which has become increasingly detailed and quantitative assessing a likely range of $1.5 - 4.5 \;K$, see \cite{knutti2017beyond}.
+In fact, if an autonomous model $T'=g(T)$ has a hyperbolic attracting equilibrium at $T_a$ and the model is perturbed by a (possibly time-dependent) forcing $\Delta f(t)$, that is, $T'=g(T)+\Delta f(t)$ with solutions $\widetilde T(t,t_0,T_0)$, $t\geq t_0$, then, by taking $T_0=T_a$, the response function $R_1(t,t_0,T_a)=\widetilde T(t,t_0,T_a)-T_a$ suits the definition in \cite{bastiaansenashwinheydt2023climate}, as well as its asymptotic behaviour given by $\lim_{t\to\infty} R_1(t,t_0,T_a)$ (note that the limit may not be well-defined) suits the notion there called equilibrium response.
+In fact, the asymptotics of the response function $R_1$ reduces to the equilibrium climate sensitivity, ECS, considered in \cite{charney1979} when $g$ does not depend on time, $\Delta f$ is an abrupt doubling of the preindustrial concentration of CO$_2$ and $T_0$ is the stable equilibrium corresponding to the warm climate state in the preindustrial era.
+This is also the classical setup for most studies on climate sensitivity, which has become increasingly detailed and quantitative assessing a likely range of $1.5 - 4.5 \;K$, see \cite{knutti2017beyond}.
+More recently, the study of ECS has also focused on the transient dynamics after abrupt doubling of CO$_2$ (see for example \cite{dai2020improved,ghil2020physics}).